ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Training and testing set

-Using this data as input, we measure \pthreed by first computing the three-dimensional Fourier transform of the skewers.
-Then, we take the average of the square norm of all modes within 20 logarithmically-spaced bins in wavenumber $k$ from the fundamental mode of the box, $k_\mathrm{min}=2\uppi L^{-1} \simeq 0.09\iMpc$, to $k_\mathrm{max}=40\iMpc$ and 16 linearly-spaced bins in the cosine of the angle between Fourier modes and the line of sight from $\mu=0$ to 1.
-We measure \poned by first computing the one-dimensional Fourier transform of each skewer without applying any binning, and then by taking the average of the square norm of all these Fourier transforms.
+Using this data as input, we measured \pthreed by first computing the three-dimensional Fourier transform of the skewers.
+Then, we took the average of the square norm of all modes within 20 logarithmically spaced bins in wavenumber $k$ from the fundamental mode of the box, $k_\mathrm{min}=2\uppi L^{-1} \simeq 0.09\iMpc$, to $k_\mathrm{max}=40\iMpc$ and 16 linearly spaced bins in the cosine of the angle between Fourier modes and the line of sight from $\mu=0$ to 1.
+We measured \poned by first computing the one-dimensional Fourier transform of each skewer without applying any binning, and then by taking the average of the square norm of all these Fourier transforms.
+The impact of cosmic variance on fixed-and-paired simulations is not straightforward \citep{maion2022fpvariance}, and thus we would ideally use multiple fixed-and-paired simulations with different initial distributions of Fourier phases to estimate the precision of \pthreed and \poned measurements from our simulations.
+However, such simulations are not available, and we instead relied on the comparison between two simulations with same configuration but different initial conditions (see Appendix~\ref{sec:cosmic_variance}).
+We found that the impact of cosmic variance on \pthreed and \poned measurements can be as large as 10 and 1\% on intermediate scales, respectively.

-We carry out these measurements for the 30 \lacehc and 6 test fix-and-paired simulations, ending up with 2 (opposite Fourier phases) $\times$ 3 (simulation axes) $\times$ 11 (snapshots) $\times$ 5 (mean flux rescalings) $=330$ measurements per simulation.
-To reduce cosmic variance, we compute the average of measurements from different axes and phases of fixed-and-paired simulations, decreasing the number of measurements per simulation to 55.
-The training and testing sets of \forestflow are thus comprised of 1650 and 330 \lya power spectrum measurements, respectively.
-All these measurements are publicly available at \url{https://github.com/igmhub/LaCE}.
+We measured \pthreed and \poned from the 30 \lacehc and the six test simulations, ending up with 2 (opposite Fourier phases) $\times$ 3 (simulation axes) $\times$ 11 (snapshots) $\times$ 5 (mean flux rescalings) $=330$ measurements of each of these statistics per simulation.
+To reduce cosmic variance, we computed the average of measurements from different axes and phases of fixed-and-paired simulations, which decreased the number of measurements per simulation to 55.
+The training and testing sets of \forestflow are thus comprised of 1650 and 330 \lya power spectra measurements\footnote{These are publicly available at \url{https://github.com/igmhub/LaCE}}, respectively.